FAQs

 We may still be able to add your content to this project even if you are not the creator of the content, are not sure if you are the copyright holder, or if you do not have the copyright holder's permission to contribute the content.
 Please contact us to discuss options.

-The Missoula County COVID-19 Documentation Project is intended to gather and save the experiences of individuals who live, work or go to school in Missoula County, as well as the experiences of organizations based in or doing business in Missoula County in some way.
+The Documenting COVID-19 in Missoula County Community Archive Project is intended to gather and save the experiences of individuals who live, work or go to school in Missoula County, as well as the experiences of organizations based in or doing business in Missoula County in some way.
 If you fit into one or more of these categories we hope you will contribute to this project.

 Archives and Special Collections at the University of Montana also seeks to document experiences across Western Montana, so if you have documentation about COVID-19 in Western Montana you'd like to discuss submitting please contact us.
 Your documentation may not become a part of the Missoula County COVID-19 project, but it could still be preserved by Archives and Special Collections and made available for future research.